 Matt Sorum is the consummate rock journeyman, having played with the Cult and Guns N' Roses, who chalked-up $30 million in record sales and two Grammy and MTV award nominations with Matt at the drums.
 These days Matt is the slammin' beat behind the hard rock supergroup "Velvet Revolver."

-Sure, he can deliver the double-kicking fire, but he also has a great feel for the changes and nuance that make a great drum track.
+Sure, John Tempesta can deliver the double-kicking fire, and he has a great feel for the changes and nuance that make a great drum track.
 Not just a flash player, John puts thought into his drumming as well as sweat and blood.
 He has played with Rob Zombie, Exodus, Testament, Zakk Wylde's Black Label Society, Tony Iommi (Black Sabbath guitarist), Helmet, Scum of The Earth and is now the drummer for the Cult.

-Previous band mates haven't been shy raving about John's percussive power.
+Previous band mates rave about John's percussive power.
 Testament's Eric Peterson said "John is definitely one of the best drummers in the country.
 He has the power of John Bonham, the finesse of Carter Beauford, and the aggression of Dave Lombardo.
 As a drummer, John really has it all."
 Former White Zombie bassist Sean Yseult said "John was the best."
 The votes are cast.
 This guy can ROCK!

 John's attitude is reflected when he says "I've been able to record and tour with so many people I've always admired.
 I'm very fortunate, and there are so many great players out there, so I've been very lucky and blessed.
 If you believe in what you do, anything can happen..."

-Chuck's friend Aaron Fishbein (Scott Storch, Beyonce) helped ignite the vibe in these sessions.
+Chuck's friend Aaron Fishbein (Scott Storch, Beyonce) helped ignite the vibe in these sessions that were previously named Sk8PuNKbeAtz.
 These beats are not vanilla, pigeon-holed, studio "pristine" and po-lite grooves.
 They have as much soul, grit, love and daring as you'd expect from Philly… and as you'd expect from Chuck.

 Lonnie Wilson has won the Academy of Country Music's "Drummer of the Year" award twice and Music Row Magazine's "Top Studio Drummer" award four times.
 He has played on countless hits with artists that include Brooks and Dunn, Faith Hill, George Jones, Martina McBride, Rascal Flats, Randy Travis and Waylon Jennings; and he's played on 19 number one singles for Tim McGraw alone!
 As a songwriter, he has written for Rascal Flatts, Brooks and Dunn, Joe Diffie and Andy Griggs.